zulip/zulip/docs/production/postgresql.md

 ## PostgreSQL warm standby

 Zulip's configuration allows for [warm standby database replicas][warm-standby] as a disaster recovery solution; see the linked PostgreSQL documentation for details on this type of deployment.
-Zulip's configuration builds on top of `wal-g`, our [streaming database backup solution][wal-g], and thus requires that it be configured for the primary and all secondary warm standby replicas.
+Zulip's configuration can, but is not required to, build on top of `wal-g`, our [streaming database backup solution][wal-g], for ease of establishing base images without incurring load on the primary.

-In addition to having `wal-g` backups configured, warm standby replicas should configure the hostname of their primary replica, and username to use for replication, in `/etc/zulip/zulip.conf`:
+Warm standby replicas should configure the hostname of their primary replica, and username to use for replication, in `/etc/zulip/zulip.conf`:

 ```ini
 [postgresql]